AlexGKim/academic-kickstart/content/publication/kcorr.md

 publication_types = ["2"]

 # Publication name and optional abbreviated version.
-publication = "In *Publications of the Astronomical Society of the Pacific, 108:190,1996*.
-You may use *Markdown* for italics etc." publication_short = "*PASP,108:190,1996*"
+publication = "In *Publications of the Astronomical Society of the Pacific, 108:190,1996*" publication_short = "*PASP,108:190,1996*"

 # Abstract and optional shortened version.